 Ayurveda as a solution for renal shrinkage

 Ayurveda believes that a healthy lifestyle and diet are the steps to acquire good health and vitality of the kidneys.
-That is why ayurvedic treatment for kidney shrinkage focuses on maintaining the ahar and vihar of the atrophic kidney patients so that his body can procure natural healing capabilities and doesn’t become a centre of other health issues.
+That is why ayurvedic treatment for kidney shrinkage focuses on maintaining the ahar and vihar of the atrophic kidney patients so that his body can procure natural healing capabilities and doesn’t become a center of other health issues.

 Herbal management and natural healing therapies are also a part of kidney treatment in Ayurveda.
 The diet is customized according to the patient’s condition.
 However, below are the dietary factors for atrophic kidney patients associated with ayurvedic kidney shrinkage treatment.